Oct. 11, 2022 UPDATE

 Offering the special opportunity for a tea ceremony in Shorenin Temple

-The emperor Gosakuramachi had been used Shoren-in as a temporary palace after the imperial palace was burnt by the big fire in 1788.
+The emperor Gosakuramachi used Shoren-in as a temporary palace after the imperial palace was burnt by the big fire of 1788.
 Kobuntei was a historical study room of Gosakuramachi during that time.
-From Meiji period, it has been used as a tea room, but was lost due to arson in 1993.
-Warm and kindness support, which were provided by the people around, made it possible to reconstruct the tea room in 1995.
-And its completion was celebrated by a commencement party.
-The building was restored in the original architectural form of the Edo period, using same type of the wood material.
+From the Meiji period, it has been used as a tea room, but was lost due to arson in 1993.
+Warm and kind support provided by the people around made it possible to reconstruct the tea room in 1995, and its completion was celebrated by a commencement party.
+The building was restored in the original architectural form of the Edo period, using the same type of wood material.
 It is a perfect reconstruction.
 Kobuntei consists of three tearooms, a Buddhist altar room, and a water room.
-Kobuntei is open to public twice a year in the spring and autum.
+It is open to the public twice a year in spring and autum.

 1Highlight